Arkady-Zelman/ev-imbalance-simulator/README.md

 **[Live Dashboard](https://ev-imbalance-simulator-g4hnyfdnfrafcfffhswnbb.streamlit.app/)**

-A production-grade Streamlit dashboard for modelling, simulating, and backtesting the imbalance exposure of an EV smart-charging flexibility portfolio in the GB electricity market.
+A Streamlit dashboard for modelling, simulating, and backtesting the imbalance exposure of an EV smart-charging flexibility portfolio in the GB electricity market.